afifudin23/contact-app/README.md

 ## 🚀 Features

 - 🧩 Add, edit, and delete contacts
-- 🔍 Search and filter contacts by name or phone
 - 💾 Data stored in MongoDB
 - 🖥️ Server-side rendering using EJS
 - ⚙️ Express-based RESTful structure